United States Army North: Post war

 The Army's next role was considerably less violent, and it was reactivated on 11 June 1946 at Chicago under the command of Major General John P. Lucas, who had commanded U.S. VI Corps in the early stages of the Battle of Anzio (Operation Shingle) during World War II before being relieved.
+The Army provided trained units and replacements to the U.S. forces in the Korean War from the summer of 1950 to late 1952.
 It was redesignated as the Fifth United States Army on 1 January 1957.
-Its postwar role was as a command and control headquarters for U.S. Army Reserve and National Guard units, formally responsible for the training of many Army troops and also the ground defense of part of the continental United States.
+Its postwar role was as a command and control headquarters for U.S. Army Reserve and National Guard units west of the Mississippi River, formally responsible for the training of many Army troops and also the ground defense of part of the continental United States.
 In June 1971, the Fifth Army moved to its current base at Fort Sam Houston, Texas.

 Redesignation in 2004

 In 2004, Fifth Army transferred its Reserve preparation obligations to First Army, and became responsible for homeland defense and Defense Support of Civil Authorities (DSCA) as United States Army North, the Army Service Component Command of United States Northern Command.
 Joint Task Force-Civil Support, a subordinate command, is designated as the Department of Defense (DoD) command element for Department of Defense assistance to the overall federal response to a state governments request for assistance in the event of a catastrophic chemical, biological, nuclear or high yield explosive CBRNE emergency.
 The command also has a subordinate Contingency Command Post (CCP), known as Task Force-51, which is responsible for responding to all hazards incidents that require DOD assistance.
 TF-51 can be employed as an all-hazards task force or a Joint Task Force (JTF) with joint augmentation.

 In 2020, ARNORTH mitigated the COVID-19 pandemic by setting up hospitals using 15 Urban Augmentation Medical Task Forces.

+In 2025, Secretary of the Army Dan Driscoll announced U.S. Army North would merge with United States Army South to create the "Western Hemisphere Command" as a unified command under Forces Command.

-2021 Organization
+Organization

 The current organization of US Army North as of 21 December 2021 is as follows: